brimdata/zui/docs/Remote-zqd.md

 [Zeek Customization](https://github.com/brimsec/brim/wiki/Zeek-Customization)
 article.

-5. The `-brimfd=3` is an option unique to when `zqd` is launched by Brim, which helps ensure that if Brim is killed abruptly, the `zqd` process will also be terminated (see [zq/1184](https://github.com/brimsec/zq/pull/1184) for details).
+5. The `-brimfd=3` is an option unique to when `zqd` is launched by Brim.
+This helps ensure that if Brim is killed abruptly, the `zqd` process will also be terminated (see [zq/1184](https://github.com/brimsec/zq/pull/1184) for details).

 6. We can see the full path to the `zqd` binary that's packaged with Brim.
-This binary and other dependencies typically launched by Brim can be found in the following location on each platform:
+This binary and other dependencies that are typically launched by Brim can be found in the following location on each platform:

    |**OS Platform**|**Location**|
    |---------------|------------|